Best Cat Insurance in Canada in 2025

 Underwritten by Petline Insurance, a reputable provider with a 28-year history of insuring over 1.2 million pets, Desjardins Pet Insurance ensures reliable protection for your feline companions.

 Desjardins Pet Insurance offers three distinct cat and dog insurance plans: Bronze Paw, Silver Paw, and Gold Paw.
-The Silver Paw and Gold Paw plans stand out by offering extensive coverage for dental care and cleanings, promoting the overall oral health of your cats.
+The Silver Paw and Gold Paw plans offer extensive coverage for dental care and cleanings, promoting the overall oral health of your cats.

 For those opting for the Bronze Paw plan, there is an option to add $500 coverage specifically for dental care.
 While the maximum coverage amounts may be slightly lower for the Bronze Paw plan at $2,000 and the Silver Paw plan at $4,000, these plans still provide substantial coverage for various cat-related expenses (excluding the Gold Paw unlimited plan).